 In another example, the RCPE symposium “Public Health in a Changing World” achieved much greater reach and spread than meetings of a similar size on other specialties in the symposium series.
-See the write up on the RCPE website (requires membership).
+See the write up of the symposium and social media activities here.

 Early November is Public Health conference season – in Scotland (#ScotPublicHealth; 2-3 November), Europe (#EPHStockholm; 1-4 November) and the US (#APHA2017; 4-8 November).
 I will be using NodeXL to extract and study the tweets emerging from these conferences, and will post Storify summaries shortly after each event using methods described in a “step by step” guide (as used for the Quality2017 referenced in the animated NodeXL map above).
 If you’re at any of these conferences, remember the golden rules of tweeting – include a weblink and hashtag, name drop, and add a picture (following BLONDE advice via Theresa Porrett).